nagix/mini-tokyo-3d/docs/user-guide/screen-and-operations.md

 <img :src="$withBase('/images/tracking.jpg')" style="width: 400px;">

 Clicking or tapping on a train or airplane will turn on Tracking Mode and the screen will automatically move following the movement of the train or airplane.
 There are eight viewpoints in Tracking Mode: “Position only”, “Back”, “Top-back”, “Front”, “Top-front”, “Helicopter”, “Drone” and “Bird”, allowing you to enjoy the scenery along the railway from your preferred viewpoint.
 When the Tracking Mode is turned on, map panning, zooming in/out, rotation and tilting operations are disabled (zooming in/out, rotation and tilting are enabled only for the “Position only” viewpoint).
-Clicking on a map with no trains or airplanes turns Tracking Mode off.
+Clicking or tapping on a map with no trains or airplanes turns Tracking Mode off.

 When Tracking Mode is on, the timetable and current position of the train being tracked is displayed at the bottom of the screen.
 For the train connecting to other lines, the timetables of those lines are also shown.
 The timetable can be scrolled by using the mouse wheel, dragging the scroll bar, or dragging your finger.
-Click on the “∨” icon in the upper right corner of the timetable to hide the timetable at the bottom of the screen, or click on the “∧” icon to display it again.
+Click or tap on the “∨” icon in the upper right corner of the timetable to hide the timetable at the bottom of the screen, and click or tap on the “∧” icon to display it again.

 Also, when Tracking Mode is on, some devices will display the [share button](./screen-and-operations.md#sharing-trains-and-flights) to share the train or flight being tracked.